baneabhishek/MNIST-Classification-Pytorch/README.md

 # MNIST-Classification-Pytorch
-Implementing a Neural Network to classify MNIST data
+Implementing a Neural Network to classify MNIST data and analyzing the ouputs of each layer using PCA and tSNE